jahrim/dl-project/README.md

 ---

 In this repository you can find the latest version of the notebook (outputs included).
-However, since the size of training outputs was too large, they have been provided separately as PDFs inside the `docs/` directory.
+However, since the size of the training outputs was too large, they have been provided separately as PDFs inside the `docs/` directory.

 More information about the project is provided within the notebook, either inside this